sergiky/HackNotes/CTF/VulnHub/xvwa (XPath).md

 search=1' or '1'='1&submit=
 ````

+Remember, you can try this with double quoutes

 Look up.
 You see that we are not closing the last quote because we image that have another quote that will be closing this quote.

 And boom, we can see a lot of products